nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**: Duke The Market aims to help marketers of department stores better manage customer profiles and keep track of target customers during market plan rollouts.

-* needs to manage a significant number of customer contacts
+* needs to manage a significant number of customer persons
 * prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions